 Ford Motor began a manufacturing revolution with mass production assembly lines in the early 20th century, but today it is one of the world's largest automakers.
 Brands include Ford and and the luxury brand Lincoln.
 (Its Mercury brand was discontinued in 2011.)
 The carmaker's models include the redesigned Ford Mustang, the F-Series pickup, and the fuel-efficient Focus.
 Finance unit Ford Motor Credit is one of the US's leading auto finance companies.
 Ford owns a small stake in Mazda and operates about 65 plants worldwide.
-The company gets more than half of its sales from North America.
+The company got 66% of its sales from North America in 2013.

 Ford manages its global operations through joint ventures.
 It has partnered with companies in China, Germany, Taiwan, Turkey, and Vietnam, among others.
 Ford Otosan, Ford's joint venture with Turkey-based Koç Holding, supplies the Ford Transit Connect and distributes Ford cars in Turkey.

 Ford's vehicles, parts, and accessories are marketed through retail dealers in North America and through distributors and dealers outside of North America.
 Most of the dealerships are independently owned.
 In 2013 Ford had a network of more than 11,750 dealerships worldwide.
 Its advertising expenses were $4.4 million in 2013, $4 million in 2012, and $4.1 million in 2011.

 Ford's 2013 revenues increased by 10% driven by a 10% growth in its automotive sales (11% up in North America, 8% up in South America, and 17% up in Asia/Pacific and Africa) together with an 8% increase in Ford Credit revenues, offset by a 28% decline of 28% in Other Financial Services revenues.